EDITORIAL DEPARTMENT CONTACTS

 IMPORTANT IMAGE REQUIREMENTS as per the Art Department:

-Articles may contain clinical photographs (digital preferred...slides accepted) or professionally prepared illustrations (ie, tables, graphs).
-The preferred number of images is between 8 and 12 with a maximum of 20 individual images allowed.
+Articles may contain clinical photographs (digital preferred, slides accepted) or professionally prepared illustrations (ie, tables, graphs).
+The preferred number of images is between 8 and 12 with a maximum of 15 individual images allowed.

 All digital images need to be high resolution: at 300 dpi, and 3” x 4” in size.
 Please send original, individual digital files as JPEG or TIFF files.
 We will not accept any images that are embedded in Microsoft Word documents.

-Digital images must be scanned at 300 dpi (dots per inch) or greater and images should be 2 inches width by 3 inches height or greater for best print quality.
-Also, clearly label each individual digital file/slide/illustration to correspond with a legend for each image; ie, Figure 1, or Figure 1a, Figure 1b, with a maximum of 20 individual images labeled and a maximum of 20 legends.
+Digital images must be scanned at 300 dpi (dots per inch) or greater and images should be 2 inches in width by 3 inches in height or greater for best print quality.
+Also, clearly label each individual digital file/slide/illustration to correspond with a legend for each image (ie, Figure 1 or Figure 1a, Figure 1b, etc.) with a maximum of 20 individual images labeled and a maximum of 20 legends.
 All figures must be cited in their proper location throughout the text and listed separately with corresponding legends at the end of the article.
-Any questions on clinical images, please call Adrienne Rizzo at 973-882-4700, x118.
+For any technical questions about images, please call Janice Yawdoszyn at 973-882-4700 (EST/EDST).

 To request the requirements for video submissions, please contact: Web Producer Brian Green at email@example.com.